Prachalitparate13/Prachalitparate13/README.md

 ###

-<h4 align="left">🔭I am Prachalit Parate, a proficient Associate IT Developer currently contributing to the Order Management and Licensing team.
+<h4 align="left">🔭A proficient Associate IT Developer currently contributing to the Order Management and Licensing team.
 My role involves managing both backend and frontend development for various applications, ensuring seamless and defect-free code deployment.

 I hold a Master’s in Industrial Mathematics and Computer Applications from Fergusson College, and a Bachelor’s in Mathematics.
 My technical expertise spans a diverse range of technologies, including React, Java, Spring Boot, PLSQL, and Tailwind CSS.